 The SP-KMS puts the public key certificate in the STI-CR.

-After initially retrieving the certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates, CRLs, or anything else required to keep the server functional and its credentials up-to-date as described in clause 6.3.10.
+After initially retrieving the certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates to keep the server functional and its credentials up-to-date as described in clause 6.3.8.

 STI-PA Account Registration & Service Provider Authorization